Anuradha Pal: Contribution to female empowerment

 Since 1996, Pal has promoted and supported female musicians through her band, Stree Shakti.
 She has performed at institutions including Sri Agrasen Kanya PG College (Varanasi), Rebel Girls Interactive (Delhi), and Ruia College (Mumbai).

 In March 2018, she wrote the lyrics to “Khud Ko Tu Pehchaan De” and composed the anthem for the Ministry of Women and Child Development’s Nari Shakti campaign.
-She is described as a UNICEF brand ambassador for female empowerment, education, and inclusion in some profiles, but this requires an independent source.

 During the COVID-19 pandemic, Pal organized relief initiatives and fundraising performances in support of communities and artists.
 She has cited activity across several locations in India.

 On the International Day of the Girl Child in 2020, Pal established the Padmashri M. T. Vyas Stree Shakti Award to encourage young girls pursuing Indian music or dance to engage in social service.

 Anuradha Pal Cultural Foundation (APCF)

 The Anuradha Pal Cultural Foundation (APCF) is a non-profit organization focused on music education and cultural programs; Pal also advocates musical and rhythmic meditation.

-APCF has been associated with local cultural and wellness awards; some announcements are on social media and require independent confirmation.